Tourism in Singapore: Tourist events

 Singapore Tourism Board promotes a variety of events all year round for tourists.
 Some of the anchor events are the Chingay Parade, Singapore Arts Festival and Singapore Garden Festival.

 The Singapore Food Festival is held every July to celebrate Singapore's cuisine.
 Other annual events include the Singapore Sun Festival, the Christmas Light Up, and the Singapore Jewel Festival.

-Singapore hosted a round of the 2008 FIA Formula One World Championship (Singapore Grand Prix).
-The race, held on a new street circuit at Marina Bay, was the first night-time event in Formula One history.
-The event was considered an overall success due to the sheer amount of organisation, planning and hard work put into the event.
-Also in 2010, Singapore hosted the inaugural Youth Olympic Games, where the Singapore Tourism Board (STB), which say the Games is expected to generate a minimum of 180,000 visitor nights for Singapore.
+Since 2008, Singapore has hosted the Singapore Grand Prix, part of the FIA Formula One World Championship.
+The inaugural race, held on a new street circuit at Marina Bay, was the first night-time event in Formula One history.
+The race was not held in 2020 or 2021 due to the COVID-19 pandemic.
+In 2010, Singapore hosted the inaugural Youth Olympic Games, where the Singapore Tourism Board (STB) said the Games is expected to generate a minimum of 180,000 visitor nights for Singapore.